 Text Analysis

-Through Optical Character Recognition (OCR), namely, Receipt OCR, one can convert receipts into editable text, enabling precise analysis of transaction details like amounts, dates, vendors, and items.
+Through Optical Character Recognition (OCR), namely, Receipt OCR, you can convert receipts into editable text, enabling precise analysis of transaction details like amounts, dates, vendors, and items.
 Natural language processing (NLP) algorithms further enhance this by identifying subtle patterns and improving accuracy.

 Image Analysis